 The role of a case manager is to not only provide a set plan for care but to also help each client continue to grow while receiving treatment.
 This means that he or she is responsible for adjusting one’s schedule and/or treatment plan to meet his or her needs so that they can continue to move in an upwards trajectory in their recovery.

 Individual Case Management Sessions

-Case managers are assigned to all clients who are receiving individual case management in Los Angeles.
+Case managers are assigned to all clients who are receiving individual case management.
 These trained, experienced, and compassionate individuals will serve as a personal coach of sorts, as they will work to guide the client through his or her recovery up until the end of his or her involvement with their individual case management.

 Individuals who are being treated for one of these common conditions often have either no experience with setting goals or have not done any goal setting for a long time.
 When in recovery for conditions as serious as addiction, eating disorders, and co-occurring conditions, it is critical that an individual is setting goals for him or herself.
 A case manager will work with the client to help him or her develop attainable goals throughout their treatment so that the process of their recovery can continue.

 It is not uncommon for people who are receiving individual case management to have a history of low self-esteem.
 In fact, low self-esteem is one of the most popular traits in those who have a substance use disorder, an eating disorder, and/or a co-occurring condition.
 Therefore, case managers will encourage clients to participate in exercises on a regular basis that builds their self-esteem so that they continue to grow in their recovery.